-The exhibition highlights Torsson's lifelong driving force: creating clothing for women, men, and children in high-quality materials that require minimal maintenance and last for years.
-Bringing beauty to many by designing simple and functional garments in bold colors and patterns always working on a small scale and sustainably with constant care for the Swedish textile industry.
+The exhibition highlights Torsson's lifelong driving forces as an artist and designer.
+For over six decades, she has created clothing for women, men, and children using high-quality materials that require minimal maintenance and remain timeless both in durability and aesthetics.
+She aims to bring beauty to many by designing simple and functional garments in bold colors and patterns.
+Committed to working on a small scale and sustainably, she continuously strives to support the survival of the Swedish textile industry.

 The exhibition is produced by Vandalorum with scenography by TAF Studio.
-A catalog will be published in conjunction with the exhibition.
+A catalog will be published for the exhibition, featuring a newly written text by Philip Warkander, author and PhD in fashion studies.

 Kristina Torsson (b.
 1940, based in Vamlingbo on Gotland) is educated at Konstfack.
 She has exhibited at venues including the Textile Museum in Borås and the Nordiska museet.
 Her work is represented in collections such as the Nationalmuseum and the Nordiska museet.